hirendra84/langswap/README.md

 The project is intended for serverless deployment on Runpod.
 To deploy:

 1. **Build the Docker Image**

+   Before building the image, you need to download all model weights and put them in the `model_weights` folder.
+Otherwise, they would be downloaded during the first run of the service which isn't acceptable for the serverless deployment.

    Build the Docker container using the provided Dockerfile: